 Grocery shopping doesn’t have to be hard or overwhelming!
-With just a few tips and tricks, you can save time and money on your next trip to the store.
 Here are a few of our most loved tips:

 One of the easiest ways to make grocery shopping simple and fun is to create a shopping list.
 Strategically select a few recipes for the week, using items you already have, leftovers you can use, and anything in your freezer.
 This cuts back on the cost of buying items you don’t necessarily need.
 Ask your children what they would like you to purchase as well.
 Incorporating them into meal planning makes them feel like you’re not ignoring their interests and food preferences, and who knows what types of exciting recipes they’ll come up with!
 Sticking to a list can also help prevent impulse buys, since you are more likely to select the items you need, rather than those you simply want.

 When shopping for large families, consider buying in bulk.
 Remember, many fresh items, such as broccoli, can be purchased in large quantities when on sale, and can be frozen for later use!
 Purchasing produce while it is on sale can add up to huge savings.
 As you plan your shopping trip, look for local ads and coupons on items that you and your family enjoy.
 Consider produce that is in season for cheaper rates and be open to trying a variety of different foods while expanding your palate.
 Teach your kids about eating in season with these seasonal food fun coloring activities.